samooth/spaceautobase/README.md

 #### `const stream = base.replicate(isInitiator || stream, opts)`

-Creates a replication stream for replicating the spacebase.
+Creates a replication stream for replicating the spaceautobase.
 Arguments are the same as [corestores's `.replicate()`](https://github.com/samooth/spacecorestore?tab=readme-ov-file#const-stream--storereplicateoptsorstream).

 ```js
 const swarm = new Spaceswarm()